mshibanami/redirect-web/docs/library.md

 ## Other Information

 - You can see all the contents in [the repository on GitHub](https://github.com/mshibanami/redirect-web/tree/main/docs/library).
-- We host our private API server for the library contents so we can provide filtering, etc., and the app fetches the library contents from there.
-This server doesn't collect your personal information as per [our privacy policy](privacy-policy.md).
+- We host our private API server on Cloudflare for the library contents, enabling ust to provide filtering and other services.
+The app fetches the library contents from this server.
+As stated in our [our privacy policy](privacy-policy.md), This server does not collect your personal information.